fboender/ansible-cmdb/README.md

 template supports columns, you can use the `--columns` / `-c` command line option to specify which columns to show.

-The `--columns` takes a comma-separated list of columns which should be shown.
+The `--columns` takes a comma-separated list of columns (no spaces!) which should be shown.
 The columns must be specified by their `id` field.
 For information on what `id` fields are supported by a template, take a look in the template.
 Usually it's the column title, but in lowercase and with spaces replaced by underscores.

 For example: